BioComputingUP/GeomeTRe/scripts/TR_geometry_documentation.md

-Then for each pair of units, we rotate the reference axes of the second one to overlap those of the first one.
+Then for each pair of units, we rotate them to bring their axes into correspondence to the standard axes (twist to (1,0,0), pitch to (0,1,0))
-We then apply this rotation to the second unit, to bring it within the reference frame of the first one.

-We then represent each unit as its components found by PCA.
-Since sometimes the components may change in order between units, we match components by similarity, then make sure the verses are equal.
-We then find the rotation that aligns the units as the rotation that aligns the matched components of their PCAs.
+We then use TM-align to find the best rotation that overlaps the first unit on the second one.

-Then we decompose the rotation of the alignment w.r.t. the reference axes of the first unit to find the pitch, twist and handedness.
+Then we decompose the rotation of the alignment w.r.t. the reference axes of the first unit to find the pitch, twist and handedness, using Euler angles.
-We do this by taking a vector, applying the rotation to it, orthogonalizing these two vectors w.r.t. the reference axis and looking at the resulting angle.

 ## Output